Policies and Manuals

 All undergraduate and graduate students, postdocs, faculty and staff are required to complete Lab Safety Training before beginning work in a research laboratory.
-The primary component to this can be satisfied by watching the appropriate lab safety compliance video below and filling out the certificate of completion.
-You are also required to read the appropriate Chemical Hygiene Plan & Safety Manual below.
+The primary component to this can be satisfied by watching the appropriate lab safety compliance video and filling out the certificate of completion.
+You are also required to read the appropriate Chemical Hygiene Plan & Safety Manual.
 University faculty, staff & students who generate or handle hazardous waste are required to complete Hazardous Waste training and fill out the certificate of completion.
 If you will be working with biohazard materials, blood or needles, then you are also required to watch the Blood Borne Pathogen Training video and complete the quiz by following the links below.

 - Laboratory and Scientific Research Safety Training

 - Environmental Health & Safety Laboratory Safety and Plans